-Visual recording devices include, but are not limited to, cameras, video cameras, cellular camera phones, and/or any other device which is capable of taking, storing, or displaying a visual picture, whether in real time or time delayed.
+Visual recording devices include, but are not limited

+to, cameras, video cameras, cellular camera phones, and/or any other device which is capable of taking, storing, or displaying a visual picture, whether in real time or time delayed.
 Audio recording devices include, but are not limited to, tape recorders, video cameras with audio components, and/or any other device which is capable of capturing, storing, or playing sounds.

 Peirce College Electronic Communications Data, (which includes, but is not limited to electronic mail, web, PC or server based data, created or owned by the College) must reside on College servers and not on desktops or laptops.
 In addition, College Electronic Communications Data cannot be backed up nor duplicated onto personal devices.
-Personal storage devices are strictly prohibited from use on or with Peirce College Electronic Communications Resources.
-Personal devices include, but are not limited to, Zip drives, USB storage devices, CD/DVD burners, or any other type of personal mass storage device.
+Peirce College does not restrict access to, nor prohibit the use of personal mass storage devices for students.
+Examples include thumb drives and USB storage devices.